-Subjects will be scheduled for this visit between 6AM and 10AM.
-Subjects should not be exposed to study drug if they present with any disruption or loss of integrity in the oral cavity mucosa, gingiva or have lip lesions, (e.g. aphthous stomatitis, active herpetic sores, cheek bites, severely chapped or cracked lips, etc.).
+Subjects should not be exposed to study drug if they present with any disruption or loss of integrity in the oral cavity mucosa, gingiva or have lip lesions, (e.g. aphthous stomatitis, active herpetic sores, cheek bites, or severely chapped or cracked lips, etc.).